home people publications software field work sustainability links

 1) Change our mindset: First and foremost, we need to change our thinking, our view of how we as individuals and as societies relate to the natural world.
 It may have once appeared to our great grandparents that ocean and wilderness were unlimited resources that they were entitled to exploit and prosper from economically.
 But with the explosion of human population over the past century we are no longer entitled, though notions of entitlement still permeate our society, our corporations and our governments.
 It is imperative that we now shift our mindsets from entitlement to stewardship and sustainability.

 2) Eat a largely plant-based diet: Diets heavy in animal products require much more land than plant-based diets and thus contribute substantially to deforestation and biodiversity loss.
-I am not suggesting everyone should commit to being vegetarian or vegan, but by reducing the amount of animal products in our diet we can greatly reduce the amount of forest that is being converted to support animal-based proteins.
+I am not suggesting everyone should commit to being fully vegetarian or vegan, but by reducing the amount of animal products in our diet we can greatly reduce the amount of forest that is being converted to support animal-based proteins.
 Eating a largely plant-based diet is probably the single highest impact lifestyle change we as individuals can make towards improving the health of our planet.
+An added benefit is that the scientific literature also supports the health benefits of consuming plant-based protein together with a whole-foods diet.
+Explore the science behind plant-based diets at NutricionFacts.org

-3) Reduce global population: As couples, commit to producing only one or two children to curb our population growth.
+3) Reduce global population: Population growth is not an issue in Canada, the USA, and many European countries where birth rates are so low that our governments often allow large amounts of immigration in order to stabilize our populations.
 Population growth is most problematic in the developing world.
-If your finances allow, consider contributing to the education of girls in developing nations.
+If your finances allow, consider contributing to the education of women in developing nations.
 Education of women is correlated with a reduction in family size and an improved quality of life.

 5) Reduce plastic consumption: Plastic waste is an excess of our generation and plastics and microplastics now ubiquitously clutter our ecosystems and waterways.
 Unfortunately, most of our plastic waste that we have been led to believe was being recycled over the past several decades has not been.
 Developed nations like Canada have simply shipped off their recycled plastic waste to China and other developing nations where a small percentage is recycled and the rest ends up in landfills.
 In the abscence of proper recycling we can contribute by reducing our consumption of plastic packaging and purchase products that use glass or other materials rather than plastic when possible.
 We can also use cloth bags when shopping and ensuring our shampoo and other bathroom products do not contain microplastics.